drts01/notes/stackedit/presentations/2018-py-pkging.md

 1.
 	1. Changes in Progress
 	1. Overview of tooling
-	1. A
+	1.
  -  A modern workflow

 _notes:
 * going to go over tools
 * show a minimal example
 * (if you all can handle some more)
-* go over upcoming changes  and tooling
+* go over upcoming changes  and tooling to
-* My workflow
+* understand why I made choices